Traumatic Brain Injury

 • Weakness or numbness in the limbs

 These symptoms indicate a more serious condition that requires immediate medical attention.
-Recognizing these signs early can be vital in preventing further complications, including permanent brain damage or other neurological disorders.

 The Long-Term Impact of Traumatic Brain Injuries